ElieGab21/blackjack/README.md

 3. At >= 17, the dealer stops playing, unless it is a soft 17 or above (with an Ace)
 4. The player with the bigger hands win
 5. Supports the following actions for a player: Hit/ Stand/ Double Down

+# Running the code
+$ go run blackjack.go -decks=2 -players=2 -shuffle=true

+use --help for details on the flag